Northern and Southern California Pool/Spa Inspection

 - Equipment Operation

-Part of the pool inspection will include an analysis of the equipment used to operate the pool or spa, including motors, pumps, valves, filters, and heating systems.
-The equipment will be inspected for defects such as clogs in the filtration system, leaks in exposed plumbing, deficient heating and electrical, and other malfunctioning components.
-A pool inspection will introduce the idea of safety, efficiency, and longevity of its equipment.
+Part of the pool inspection will include a visual inspection and basic operation of the equipment used to operate the pool or spa, including motors, pumps, valves, filters, and heating systems.
+The equipment will be inspected for defects such as leaks in exposed plumbing, deficient heating and electrical, and other malfunctioning components.
+A pool inspection will introduce the idea of safety, and longevity of its equipment.
 This will assist in knowing what repairs are needed, or if complete replacement of equipment is necessary.

 - Safety Equipment